prakashraj42/prakashraj42/README.md

 ## 🚀 About Me
 - 💡 Passionate about problem-solving, backend development, and databases.
 - 💻 Constantly learning and building projects in **Python**, **MongoDB**, and **GitHub workflows**.
-- 🎯 Focused on improving **Data Structures & Algorithms** and contributing to open-source projects.

 ---